 |June 2017 in the Natural Reserve of Estagnol pond|

-With Benjamin Vollot and Pierrick Devoucoux we catched 20 Reed Warbler (A. s. scirpaceus) in two days in the reed bed of the Natural Reserve of Estagnol pond (close to Montpellier, France).
-On each bird, we fitted a geolocator (0.3g Migrate Technology) have its back.
+With Benjamin Vollot and Pierrick Devoucoux we caught 20 Reed Warbler (A. s. scirpaceus) in two days in the reed bed of the Natural Reserve of Estagnol pond (close to Montpellier, France).
+On each bird, we fitted a geolocator (0.3g Migrate Technology) on its back.

 In the same time, José Luis Copete in Spain put 10 geolocators on Seed Warbler of the ambigus subspecies.

-As in each case with the geolocators technology, now we have to wait a year before hope to recapture some of these bird.
+As in each case with the geolocators technology, now we have to wait a year before hope to recapture some of these birds.
 So exciting again !!!